 Item Review Comment (Code) & Response 1.
 Transportation - The site driveway should be designed in (1) Will comply.
 The design standard details is included as part of the conformance with COS Driveway Type CL-1, COS Standard Detail attachments. #2256.
 The sidewalk across the driveway should be modified to conform to the driveway detail, not be separated so far from the curb line.
 DSPM 5-3.200; DSPM Sec.
 5-3.205; COS Standard Detail Drawings - 2020 revision.
 Transportation - What speed limit is the sight visibility triangle Sight distance triangle is 5 mph over the posted speed limit (30 mph). based upon?
-Transportation - Staff suggests moving the site driveway west of the (1) The proposed driveway is now proposed to be at the roundabout. traffic circle to improve sight triangle, or at circle but remove center procession and island.
+Transportation - Staff suggests moving the site driveway west of the (1) The proposed driveway is now proposed to be at the roundabout. traffic circle to improve sight triangle, or at circle but remove center island.
 Conceptual plan sent to CPM.
 Traffic Study - Page 1 - Correct title to "74th Way" and remove (!)
-Will comply. references to 74th drive throughout the report. - Traffic Study - Page 2 - Remove or modify the statement that "there (1) Will comply. was a previously approved planned for this location with the location of the driveway on 74th Avenue instead of" This site is on 74th Way.
+Will comply. references to 74th drive throughout the report.
+Traffic Study - Page 2 - Remove or modify the statement that "there (1) Will comply. was a previously approved planned for this location with the location of the driveway on 74th Avenue instead of..."
+This site is on 74th Way.
 Staff was not aware of any previously approved plans.
 6. Traffic Study - Page 2 - Remove or modify the statement this is not a (1) Will comply. traffic analysis.
 The study contains level of service analyses and is a traffic analysis, not just a trip generation statement.
-Traffic Study - Page 4 - The trip generation estimates need to include AM peak hour trips for the pickleball courts and basketball courts.
-If hour counts for the pickleball and basketball court at the Thompson Peak necessary the consultant should do some count at existing City Park located west of Hayden Road and south of Thompson Peak facilities.
+7 Traffia Otraha Dana A. Tha tria gameratica active to a set 4 a include (4) CivTeah namennal conducted a field study and collected AM nearly Traffic Study - Page 4 - The trip generation estimates need to include hour counts for the pickleball and basketball court at the Thompson Peak necessary the consultant should do some count at existing City Park located west of Hayden Road and south of Thompson Peak l facilities.
 Parkway.